CodeWithDennis/larament/README.md

 - A custom profile that includes the password generator action.

 ## Default User
-The default user is seeded with the following credentials:
+The default user is seeded with the following credentials which is autofilled on the login page.

 ```dotenv
 DEFAULT_USER_EMAIL="admin@example.com"